We’re all looking for ways to keep as much plastic out of our homes as possible.

 They also stack neatly inside your freezer.

 One thing to be aware of with stainless steel containers, however, is that they can suffer from expansion.
-This can cause them to bend or warp out of shape under the freezing cold temperatures.
+This can cause them to bend or warp out of shape under sub-zero temperatures.

 For this reason, it’s a good idea to leave a bit of space between the food and the container’s lid.